tekstyle/nest-thermostat/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
+- [ ] Is the developer aware you are working on this change?
 - [ ] My code follows the code style of this project.
 - [ ] My change requires a change to the documentation.